Private cloud becomes possible

 Role in cloud history

-OpenStack is the first industrially credible attempt to build an alternative to AWS public cloud with an open source multi-vendor model.
+OpenStack is the first industrially credible attempt to build an alternative to AWS public cloud with an Open Source multi-vendor model.
 Its existence lets governments, regulated companies, telco operators, scientific HPC facilities build private clouds with APIs compatible with common styles.

 References: OpenStack Cactus (15 April 2011).
 Project announcement July 2010 (NASA + Rackspace).
 Components: Nova (compute), Swift (object storage), Glance (image registry).
 Apache 2.0 licence.
-OpenStack Foundation (September 2012).